Advancing the Interests of Women

 Since 2013, Sexto Sol has been working to make life easier, especially for women, by making it possible for communities to build new water systems.
 There is nothing better than seeing the faces of the women when they see the water flowing again for the first time.
 It's always cause for celebration!
-We have been able to do this work with the help of our partner organization Water Charity.
+We have been able to do this work with the help of our partner organization Water Charity and the support of many individual donors.
 Learn more about this vital work and how it is significantly changing the quality of life here. (opens new window)

 # Helping Women Overcome the Trauma of Domestic Violence

 Emotional and psychological trauma the experience of domestic violence causes life-changing suffering in women.
 In Nepal, this anguish is tragically the leading cause of death among rural women who choose to take their own lives at an alarming rate.

 We have requested from two well-established grassroots women's organizations for Sexto Sol to bring our International Partners for Healing training program to help them assist survivors of domestic violence.
 We seek foundation support to make it possible for us to provide high-quality training to health promoters in Guatemala and Nepal.
 The aim is to empower them to use energy psychology methods to assist women so that they can overcome the trauma and find their power to create better lives.
 Learn more (opens new window) about Sexto Sol's International Partners for Healing work and see who collaborates with this effort

 # From our archives: Work we did prior to 2010: Advocacy, helping women's enterprises, and more.